ccapdev1920T2/s11g8/README.md

 * TEOPE, MA CAROL BEATRICE

 ## Acknowledgements
-* Sir Arren Antioquia, for the knowlege he gave us prior to completing the MP.
+* Sir Arren Antioquia, for the knowlege he gave us prior to completing the Application.

-## Notes
-1) All views are complete.
-2) All routes are implemented and accessible with navigational links/buttons within the app.
-3) Data is being loaded from the backend and could be retrieved from MongoDB database.